 Does AWS publish a Cloud Practitioner pass rate?

 RoleMath does not have a sourceable public AWS Cloud Practitioner candidate pass-rate percentage.
-AWS publishes exam facts and a passing-score standard, not the share of candidates who pass.
+The reviewed AWS pages publish exam facts and a passing-score standard; no candidate pass-rate percentage was found in the reviewed page text.

 Is the AWS passing score the same thing as a pass rate?

 No. A passing score is the score a candidate must reach.
 A pass rate is the share of candidates who pass.
-AWS publishing a 700 minimum passing score does not tell you what percentage of candidates pass.
+The reviewed AWS guide publishing a 700 minimum passing score does not tell you what percentage of candidates pass.

 What Cloud Practitioner facts are source-backed here?

-The current seed and ledger support CLF-C02, 65 questions, 90 minutes, multiple-choice or multiple-response format, official domain weights, 100 USD exam cost, no prerequisite, and a 700 minimum passing score.
+The cited official sources support CLF-C02, 65 questions, 90 minutes, multiple-choice or multiple-response format, official domain weights, 100 USD exam cost, no prerequisite, and a 700 minimum passing score.

 Is Cloud Practitioner enough for a cloud job?

 No certification is enough by itself.
-Cloud Practitioner can support cloud literacy and cloud-support readiness, but employers also need hands-on evidence, troubleshooting, operating-system, networking, cloud-service, and documentation skills.
+Cloud Practitioner can support cloud literacy and cloud-support readiness, but the sampled cloud postings and mapped O*NET tasks emphasize hands-on evidence, troubleshooting, operating-system, networking, cloud-service, and documentation skills alongside certification knowledge.

 Does Cloud Practitioner guarantee a salary or job?